-Just west of Austin, surrounded by verdant Hill Country pastures, peach orchards and rolling hills, Dripping Springs is a little slice of Hill Country heaven.
+Just west of Austin, Dripping Springs is a little slice of Hill Country heaven.
 The word is out on the small town, though.
 Its growing population brings with it new property developments and dreaded light pollution.
 However, Dripping Springs resident Cindy Cassidy is leading an effort to combat this using "smart lighting" techniques that aim exterior business lighting at exactly what needs to be lit, and only that.
 Cassidy's efforts have earned Dripping Springs an International Dark Sky Community, even with its proximity to Austin.